-Monday-Thursday 8:00 am-8:00 pm Friday 8:00 am-4:30 pm Saturday 9:00 am-noon

-Contact the Admissions Office for an application, College Catalog, admission information or to schedule a campus tour.
-The application and admissions information can also be accessed at www.harper.cc.il.us.
-The Registrar's Office handles grade reports and transcripts, graduation requirements, transfer of credit, schedule changes and withdrawals.
+Monday-Thursday Friday Saturday 8:00 am-8:00 pm 8:00 am-4:30 pm 9:00 am-noon Contact the Admissions Office for an application, College Catalog, admission information or to schedule a campus tour.
+The application and admissions information can also be accessed at www.harpercollege.com.
+The Registrar's Office handles grade reports and transcripts, graduation requirements, transfer of credit, registration, schedule changes and withdrawals.